enoralecuyer/oc-parks/README.md

 # SoCal Parks

 A collection of all the hikes in Southern California that I've done.
-Filter by city, length, difficulty, and also dog-friendly and more!
+Filter by city, length, difficulty, dog-friendly and more!

 ## View Demo